Mission

 Dr. Steve Pennington, Vice Chancellor

-Dr. Bill Kirsch, Provost
+Dr. Bill Kirsch, Provost Emeritus

-Dr. Bob Braswell, Vice Provost, Dean of Research
+Dr. Bob Braswell, Vice Provost, Dean of Research - English Program

-Dr. Chuck Wilson, Dean of Institutional Assessment, Dissertation Coordinator
+Dr. Chuck Wilson, Dean of Institutional Assessment

 Dr. Doug Lowenberg, Bible-Theology Chair